-Depending on the number of participants, we will place a compost toilet near the camp area – or not.
 Please do never use the camp area nor the surrounding as “toilet”!
 In case you need to provide for the night (because you know you won’t make it to the official toilets), bring a bottle with a wide opening and possibly a pee funnel (e. g.
 “Pipilotta – Urinella”) and dispose of the content in the morning in the toilets.

 Mobile homes or caravans are given a spot by the friendly gate-people.
-If your mobile home or caravan is leaking fluid of any sort – put a tarp under it.
+If your mobile home or caravan is leaking fluid of any sort – please put a tarp under it.

 Trash aka Leaving no Trace

 Prepare for this scenario: You need to take home every single thing you bring.
 EVERYTHING.
 Including food wrapping.
 There will be NO option to dispose of trash at the ART BAER.
 (Please bring as little packaging as possible.
 Please consider carefully how much food you need to prepare.)